GPU Memory and Utilization Estimation for Training-Aware Resource Management: Opportunities and Limitations: Quantitative Analysis of Estimators

 \subsection{Utilization Estimator}

 \Cref{tbl:utilization_results} in Appendix reveals clear performance disparities across architectures, with accuracy degrading substantially for non-MLP workloads — DRAMA scores as low as 62\% on Transformers.
 Recall, critical for correctly identifying high-utilization workloads, remains poor across most models.
 As shown in \Cref{fig:dataset_PCA_util} (Appendix) and discussed in \Cref{subsec:classification_vs_regression}, utilization classes lack clear separability, with CNN and Transformer data points overlapping across all classes, preventing models from learning meaningful decision boundaries.
-A further limitation is that single-workload prediction implicitly assumes utilization is additive, which does not hold in practice due to non-linear inter-workload interactions from shared GPU resource contention and differing execution phases.
+A further limitation is that using single-workload predictions for collocation can implicitly assume additive utilization across workloads.
+In practice, utilization is not additive because co-located workloads exhibit non-linear interactions arising from shared GPU resource contention and differing execution phases.